VoltLang/Battery/doc/index.md

 Actually performs the build.
 If there's a `test` folder, the tests will be run after the build completes.
 If the build failed, the return value will be non-zero.
 This only works after config has been run.

+If you pass `--verbose` to this command, the exact commands that Battery runs will be printed.

 ### Init

 Init will setup a very simple project skeleton for you.
 If invoked with no arguments, it will ask you for the project name, and whether it's a library or an executable.
 These answers can be given ahead of time with the `--init-name` and `--init-type` flags, respectively.